Back to all articlesai implementation

 The most common governance failure is not reckless autonomy.
 It is fake oversight.

-It looks like this: the agent drafts every action, the human approves every action, and after three days the approver is clicking “approve” on instinct.
-The organization tells itself the workflow is governed because a person is technically in the loop.
-In reality, nobody is reviewing meaningfully, and the system is slower than before.
+It looks like this: the agent drafts every action, the human approves every action, and by day three the approver is clicking approve on instinct.
+The organisation tells itself the workflow is governed because a person is technically in the loop.
+Nobody is reviewing meaningfully, and the system is slower than before.

-When you see this, do not celebrate the control.
+When you see it, do not celebrate the control.
 Fix the calibration.

-• If the decision never justifies automation, keep human and stop pretending the approval click adds safety.
+• Decision that never justifies automation: keep human and stop pretending the approval click adds safety.

-Approval is not a safe parking spot for uncertainty.
-It is a transition mode while the business earns confidence in a narrowly defined decision class.
+Approval is a transition mode while the business earns confidence in a narrow decision class.
+It is not a parking spot for unresolved uncertainty.

-• List the production and pilot AI workflows already in use, including shadow AI where possible
+• List production and pilot AI workflows, shadow AI included

 • Break each workflow into decision classes